Antalya Museum

-The Antalya Museum or Antalya Archaeological Museum (Antalya Müzesi) is one of Turkey's largest museums, located in Muratpaşa, Antalya.
+The Antalya Museum or Antalya Archaeological Museum (Antalya Müzesi) was one of Turkey's largest museums, located in Muratpaşa, Antalya.
 It includes 13 exhibition halls and an open-air gallery.
 It covers an area of 7000 m2 and 5000 works of art are exhibited.
 In addition, a further 25,000–30,000 artefacts which cannot be displayed are in storage.
 As a museum exhibiting examples of works, which illuminate the history of the Mediterranean and Pamphylia regions in Anatolia, Antalya Museum is one of the most important museums in Turkey.
 The museum won the "European Council Special Prize" in 1988.

+Starting in July 2025, the museum was closed for demolition, with all its holdings moved to temporary storage on-site.

 History of the museum

 At the end of the World War I, during the time when Antalya was under Italian military occupation, Italian archaeologists started removing archaeological treasures that had been found in the city centre and surrounding the Italian Embassy, which they claimed to do in the name of civilization.
 To prevent these initiatives, Süleyman Fikri Bey, the Sultan's advisor, applied to the Antalya post of provincial governor in 1919, had himself appointed as voluntary curator of antiquities, and first established Antalya Museum to try and collect what remained in the centre.

 At first, in 1922, the museum operated in the Alâeddin Mosque, then from 1937 to 1972 it operated in Yivli Minare Mosque where it was later on moved to its present building.
 It was closed to visitors in order to make a wide range of modifications and restorations in 1982.
 It was reorganized, following modern museum concepts, and was reopened to the public in April 1985, after the restorations and display arrangements made by the General Directorate of Ancient Objects and Museums.